BhargavP983/taekwondo/UBUNTU_VPS_DEPLOYMENT.md

 # Build for production
 npm run build

+# If you encounter "Could not resolve" errors on Linux:
+# This is due to case-sensitivity.
+The files exist but may need explicit .tsx extensions
+# The build should work if all files are transferred correctly

 # The build output is in the 'dist' folder
 ls -la dist
 ```